-- DANTES only funds test fees for the first attempt on all CLEP titles. - Examinees may not repeat an examination of the same title within three months of the initial testing date and must retest on a self-paid basis.
+DANTES only funds test fees for the first attempt on all CLEP titles.

-Scoring and Reporting
+Examinees may not repeat an examination of the same title within three months of the initial testing date and must retest on a self-paid basis.

-Visit https://clep.collegeboard.org/about-clep/scoring for score receipt and reporting information.
+Scoring and Reporting Visit https://clep.collegeboard.org/scores/get-scoresfor score receipt and reporting information.